-Town-owned vehicles, materials, facilities, or equipment, including shops and tools, shall not be used by tTown employees or their families for any personal or private use without the express consent of the Town Manager and the employee's Department Head.
+Town-owned vehicles, materials, facilities, or equipment, including shops and tools, shall not be used by town employees or their families for any personal or private use without the express consent of the Town Manager.
 All facilities and equipment are provided by the public and should be used only for public uses.